parsaeisa/Notes/DevOps/kubernetes.md

 ### Routes
 We can define routes for connecting to a deployment .
 We can define only for ourselves and for debugging purposes.

+### Volumes

+A volume can be created within a project and can be used by pods within that project.
+Volumes **cannot be shared between projects**, and if a project is deleted, the pods and the volumes within that project will be deleted.

+About block storage volumes:
+- Block storage volumes can only be attached to one pod at a time.
+- An application that will use a block storage volume has to change for having more reliability and failover.

+First you create a volume, then you add it to a Deployment.
+You can add storage to a Deployment within this way :

+Administrator > Workloads > Deployments > your application > Actions > Add Storage

+After adding the storage, a new deployment is being created.
+Now go to your pod's terminal and run `df -h` to see the free storage in the volume.

+Also you can **detach** a volume from your deployment, simply by removing it in Administrator > Workloads > Deployments > your application > Configuration tab.

+Volumes can be deleted.